The Ultimate Guide to Ticks: Tick-Fever and other Tick-Borne Diseases, Removal & Tick Prevention in Dogs and Cats

 Finding and Removing Ticks

 Anytime you come across a tick on your pet, it is very important that you remove it immediately.
 And remove it the right way at that.
 Do a full-body inspection on your pet to ensure there are no more.
-Ticks can be the size of poppy seeds and great at hiding in your pet’s fur.
+An adult male Tick can be the size of a mustard seed and great at hiding in your pet’s fur.
+A fully-fed female looks like a giant raisin, while tick eggs can be as tiny as poppy seeds.
 It can be very difficult to locate them, but here’s some guidance that can help.

 How to inspect your pet for Ticks